This post was originally published on November 5, 2018

 Video: White House Turkey Pardon (2013)

-Television is also highly watched on Thanksgiving Day.
+Television is also highly watched.
 Many people enjoy watching the Macy’s Thanksgiving Day parade, a tradition that has been around since the 1920s and, of course, FOOTBALL!

 Video: 2015 Macy’s Thanksgiving Day Parade